Google, YouTube To Pay $170 Million Penalty Over Collecting Kids' Personal Info

 For example, Google and YouTube told Mattel, maker of Barbie and Monster High toys, that "YouTube is today's leader in reaching children age 6-11 against top TV channels" and told Hasbro, which makes My Little Pony and Play-Doh, that YouTube is the "#1 website regularly visited by kids."

 The FTC voted 3-2 to authorize the complaint and the final order in the case.

+In his dissent, FTC Commissioner Rohit Chopra said Google "baited children using nursery rhymes, cartoons, and other kid-directed content on curated YouTube channels to feed its massively profitable behavioral advertising business."

-In his dissent, FTC Commissioner Rohit Chopra noted that the "terms of the settlement were not even significant enough to make Google issue a warning to its investors."
-He said he fears "the Commission brings down the hammer on small firms, while allowing large firms to get off easier."
+He noted that the "terms of the settlement were not even significant enough to make Google issue a warning to its investors."
+Chopra said he fears "the Commission brings down the hammer on small firms, while allowing large firms to get off easier."

+The Campaign for a Commercial-Free Childhood was among several groups that had asked the FTC to investigate whether Google and YouTube violated the children's privacy law.
+CCFC Executive Director Josh Golin said in a statement that the group was pleased there will be "considerably less behavioral advertising targeted to children on the number one kids' site in the world."

+But he added that "it's extremely disappointing that the FTC isn't requiring more substantive changes or doing more to hold Google accountable for harming children through years of illegal data collection."

 Google did not immediately respond to NPR's inquiry about the settlement.
 In a blog post Wednesday, YouTube said, "Responsibility is our number one priority at YouTube, and nothing is more important than protecting kids and their privacy."

-YouTube said that, in a about four months, it will begin treating data "from anyone watching children's content on YouTube as coming from a child, regardless of the age of the user" and will stop serving personalized ads on this content and end comments and notifications on it.
+YouTube said that, in about four months, it will begin treating data "from anyone watching children's content on YouTube as coming from a child, regardless of the age of the user" and will stop serving personalized ads on this content and end comments and notifications on it.

-Note: Editor's note: Google and YouTube are among NPR's sponsors.
+People or companies that post content on YouTube will be required to tell YouTube if their videos represent children's content, YouTube said.

+"In order to identify content made for kids, creators will be required to tell us when their content falls in this category, and we'll also use machine learning to find videos that clearly target young audiences, for example those that have an emphasis on kids characters, themes, toys, or games," YouTube said.